Department of Psychology

 Master's students who attend full time typically complete the required coursework and Master's thesis within two and a half years.
 Full-time doctoral students often complete their required coursework within three years, followed by one or two additional years of work on their dissertations.
 The length of time students take to complete their degrees varies widely and depends significantly on their academic histories, prior coursework, areas of research specialization, and a number of other factors.

-After acceptance into the program, the student works with her/his Major Professor to develop a plan of study that includes required and elective coursework and internships, among other requirements.
-Master's students also work with their Major Professor to develop plans for their Master's thesis.
-Doctoral students work with their Major Professor to develop additional plans for the research apprenticeship and the dissertation.
+After acceptance into the program, the student works with her/his advisor to develop a plan of study that includes required and elective coursework and internships, among other requirements.
+Master's students also work with their advisor to develop plans for their Master's thesis.
+Doctoral students work with their advisor to develop additional plans for the research apprenticeship and the dissertation.

 Morgan State University